andersy005/beyond-matplotlib-tutorial-sea-2018/README.md

 A browser window with a Jupyter Notebook instance should now open, letting you select and execute each notebook.

 If you don't see the notebook appear (e.g. on some OS X versions), you may need to cut and paste the URL from the console output manually.

-## Acknowledgements

-TODO